 The Educational Institution MUST include application security content somewhere in the standard computer science curriculum.

 This requirement is intended to expose all students studying computer science and other information technology degrees to some level of application security.
 At a minimum, they should be exposed to the most critical application security risks.
-This should not imply that they are experts in the problem, but at least that they might recognize the problem in their work and know to get additional assistance or perform additional research.
+This should not imply that they become experts in the problem, but at least that they might recognize the problem in their work and know how to get additional assistance or perform additional research.

 The Educational Institution MUST offer at least one course dedicated to application security annually.

-To support the critical demand for application security experts, we believe that Educational Institutions should offer an opportunity for interested students to become experts in the field.
-This is not a topic that is necessarily suitable for all students.
-We do not attempt to specify the exact coverage for this application security course, other than that the general content of the most popular OWASP projects would be very good starting points.
+To support the critical demand for application security experts, OWASP believes that Educational Institutions should offer an opportunity for interested students to become experts in the field.
+This is a topic not necessarily suitable for all students.
+OWASP does not attempt to specify the exact coverage for this application security course, other than that the general content of the most popular OWASP projects would be a very good starting point.

 The Educational Institution MUST ensure that an OWASP Chapter is available to their students and support it.

-We believe that an important part of application security is staying on top of the latest threats and technologies.
+OWASP believes that an important part of application security is staying on top of the latest threats and technologies.
 This exposes students to a different kind of learning experience from great speakers and real-world practitioner experiences in application security as well as creating social connections.
-So we would like to see Educational Institutions ensure that their students have access to an OWASP Chapter availablei.
+So OWASP would like to see Educational Institutions ensure that their students have access to an OWASP Chapteri.
 If there is already a local OWASP Chapter, then the institution simply needs to help students find it.
-If no local Chapter is available, the process to set up a student-run Chapter is very simple and OWASP will help get it startedii.
+If no local Chapter is available, the process to set up a student-run Chapter is very simple and OWASP will help getting it startedii.

 Recommendations